-Every day at 11:00am, 12:00pm and 5:00pm (the 5:00pm show doesn’t take place November-February) the world famous glockenspiel on the building’s tower plays for almost 12 minutes with music and figurines that represent stories from Munich’s history.
+Daily at 11 am and at 12 pm, and from March to October additionally at 5 pm, the world famous glockenspiel on the building’s tower plays for almost 12 minutes with music and figurines that represent stories from Munich’s history.
 The glockenspiel is considered a must-see for visitors to Munich and it was high on my list but we honestly didn’t think it lived up to the hype.
 We have, however, seen glockenspiels before – perhaps the novelty would have made it seem more interesting.

 Frauenkirche (Church of Our Lady)

 One of the most recognized landmarks in the city of Munich is Frauenkirche with its two distinctive onion-shaped dome towers.
 My husband and I had poked our heads in on the day we arrived but we only had time to point out the building to our daughter as we walked through Altstadt (Old Town) on our full day of sightseeing.